*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 About Big Bus Tours Chicago

 Big Bus Tours is a hop-on-hop-off double-decker bus with an open top that drives a loop route around the city.
 The loop takes about 2 hours from start to finish.
-There are 14 stops around the city at or near major attractions like the Hancock Tower, Adler Planetarium, and Willis Tower.
+There are 14 stops around the city at or near attractions like the Hancock Tower, Adler Planetarium, and Willis Tower.
 Take a look at the route map.

-Big Bus Tours starts looping the city at 9 am and the last loop begins at 5 pm.
+Big Bus Tours starts looping the city at 9 am, and the last loop begins at 5 pm.
 Between those hours, you can hop on and off the buses as many times as you like.
-There is a live guide on each bus but the quality of the commentary will vary.
+There is a live guide on each bus, but the quality of the commentary will vary.
 Don’t be afraid to hop off a bus with a boring guide!

 “Life moves pretty fast.
 If you don’t stop and look around once in awhile, you could miss it.”